anselmh/HTML5-DPS-Boilerplate/README.md

 the html file for you to work in.
 Reference this file in your digital publishing framework.
 This file containts a section for CSS where we put a normalize/reset part and a section where you can put your jQuery into.

-	js/jquery-2.0.0.min.js
+	js/jquery-2.0.3.min.js
-	js/modernizr-2.6.2.min.js
+	js/modernizr-2.7.0.min.js

-we included jQuery 2.0.0 and modernizr 2.6.2 into this boilerplate.
+I included jQuery 2.0.3 and Modernizr 2.7.0 into the boilerplate.
 Use [Modernizr](http://modernizr.com) to test the features of the browser the file might be viewed on (iOS, Android).
-See [this commit](https://github.com/anselmh/HTML5-DPS-Boilerplate/commit/71f206958b8a56142e4ddb27885fc80241533311) what features-tests are included in the customized Modernizr build.
+For best performance you should build your own customized Modernizr build which only includes the tests you use in your code.

 Download and use